 As for my theological training, if you’d like to know, I have a doctorate in Hebrew Bible from Edinburgh University and a Masters in Biblical Interpretation from London School of Theology.
 I’m a member of The Society for Old Testament Study, the British learned society for the study of the Old Testament /Tanakh.
 The society turned one hundred years old in 2017, and I was honoured to be invited to deliver a keynote lecture at the centenary conference.
 You can read it here: The Origins of the Masoretic Cantillation.

 Being an academic theologian is not my day-job.
 I chose years ago to work as a pastoral musician.
 So my areas of expertise run from archaeomusicology, through biblical, rabbinic, and liturgical studies, Christian and Jewish messianism, and music performance.
 My first book, The Message of the Psalter, was published in the JSOT Supplement Series.
 But when Sheffield sold out to Continuum (who sold out to Bloomsbury), I began to publish through Campbell Publishers.
-Much of the research in my books is still published first in scholarly journals or edited academic volumes.
+Much of the research in my books is published first in scholarly journals or edited academic volumes.

-Awaiting the Millennial Kingdom (Forthcoming).
+Awaiting the Millennial Kingdom (2024).
 This book investigates the ancient teaching that the present world-age will last six millennial days (6,000 years) until the Shabbat millennium.
 I propose that this idea originates from the Old Testament/Tanakh, and is found in the New Testament.
 It is, or should be, the basis of biblical eschatology.

 Understanding the millennial week would allow us to know the time of the end, if only we could calculate the biblical date of creation.
 But the Jubilee cycle comes to our aid.
 Taken together, the Jubilee cycle and the millennial week allow us to propose the time of the end.